-Plants absorb carbon dioxide from the air through tiny openings in the plant's epidermis, or outer tissue layer.
-Called stomata, these microscopic pores open and close as the plant's needs change from absorbing carbon dioxide to expelling oxygen and water.
+Plants absorb carbon dioxide from the air through tiny openings, called stomata in the plant's epidermis or outer tissue layer.
+These microscopic stomata pores open and close as the plant's needs change from absorbing carbon dioxide to expelling oxygen and water.
 Carbon dioxide is present in the atmosphere from animal exhalation during respiration, as well as from decaying organic matter.

 Once all the necessary ingredients are in place, the plant tears apart some of the water it has absorbed through the roots and the carbon dioxide it has taken in from the atmosphere.
 A series of chemical reactions and the sun's energy disassembles the molecules.
-Another series of chemical reactions, again using the sun's energy, reassembles the resulting atoms into glucose molecules.
+Another series of chemical reactions, again using the sun's energy, reassemble the resulting atoms into glucose molecules.
 The plant stores most of this simple sugar for growth and consumes a little during photosynthesis.
-The oxygen molecules are not needed by the plant, so they are expelled through the stomata.
-As a result of photosynthesis, animals live in a symbiotic relationship with all plant life on Earth.
-Plants require the carbon dioxide animals expel, while animals require the oxygen plants produce.

 Oxygen is a by-product of photosynthesis.
 The plant does not need the oxygen molecules, so they are expelled through the stomata.
 Oxygen expelled by plants enters the air to be inhaled by animals and aerobic bacteria.